Childhood Cancer Heroes

 He was immediately referred to Prisma Health Children's Hospital in South Carolina.
 While there, Casen was diagnosed with hepatoblastoma, and began a seven-hour surgery followed by two rounds of chemotherapy.

-Today, Casen has no evidence of disease (NED) and is a happy 2 year old!
+Today, Casen has no evidence of disease (NED) and is a happy 6-year-old!
+He now has a brother and sister, plays soccer, and is starting football in the fall.

 Casen’s parents hope that he continues to have good health and achieve all his dreams.
 His strength impacted his mom, Jessica, immensely.
 “He taught me more about myself than I thought was possible,” she said.
 “He taught me the meaning of life.”